-Blue10 offers a Cloud solution for the digital processing of booking documents, such as procurement invoices, sales invoices, receipts, etc. There are three variations on this solution; Blue10 Scan & Recognize, Blue10 SME and Blue10 Enterprise.
+Blue10 offers a Cloud solution for the digital processing of booking documents, such as procurement invoices, sales invoices, receipts, etc. There are three variations on this solution; Blue10 Scan & Capture, Blue10 SME and Blue10 Enterprise.
 These solutions are further referred to as: the Blue10 service.
 Customers can log in to their own online Blue10 environment, after which they can easily book invoices in to the accounting system.
 If the customer uses Blue10, an online workflow is available to have an invoice inspected and approved digitally by one or more employees.
 Once an invoice has gone through the entire process in Blue 10, the document can easily be accessed in the digital archive and is retrievable from any location.

 Accounting system integration